Pure Obsessional OCD (Pure O) and

 Individual Therapy for the Treatment of Pure O

 The OCD Center of Los Angeles offers individual therapy for treatment for adults, children, and adolescents with Pure Obsessional OCD, with a strong emphasis on Cognitive Behavioral Therapy (CBT).
-We have eight therapists on staff, and our offices are open six days a week, including evening and Saturday appointments.
+We have 14 therapists on staff, and our offices are open six days a week, including evening and Saturday appointments.
 If you would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
 4), or click here to email us.

-Group Therapy for the Treatment of Pure O
+Group Therapy for Treatment of Pure O

 Online Therapy and Telephone Therapy for the Treatment of Pure O